-Catholic Life brought a second casting of the “Angels Unawares” sculpture to San Antonio to honor our German immigrant founders.
-The statue depicts a group of migrants on a boat wearing clothes that show they originate from diverse cultures and historical moments.
+In honor of our 120th anniversary, Catholic Life brought a second casting of the “Angels Unawares” sculpture to San Antonio to honor our German immigrant founders.
+The statue depicted a group of migrants on a boat wearing clothes that show they originate from diverse cultures and historical moments.

 Pope Francis commissioned Canadian sculptor Timothy Schmalz to create and install the original bronze in St. Peter’s Square in the Vatican in 2019.
-It was the first time in 400 years that a new sculpture has adorned St Peter’s Square.
+It was the first time in 400 years that a new sculpture adorned St Peter’s Square.

 The sculpture derives its name from the New Testament’s Hebrews 13:2: “Do not neglect to show hospitality to strangers, for thereby some have entertained angels unawares.”

-The 20-foot-long, 12-foot-high, 3.8-ton replica is currently touring eight U.S. cities before being installed on the Catholic University of America campus in Washington, D.C.
-It arrived at the Catholic Life Insurance headquarters on June 9 and was lifted into place by an 80-ton crane.
+The 20-foot-long, 12-foot-high, 3.8-ton replica toured eight U.S. cities before being installed on the Catholic University of America campus in Washington, D.C.
+It arrived at the Catholic Life headquarters on June 9, 2021, and was lifted into place by an 80-ton crane.
 San Antonio is the only Texas city to host the statue.

 “We are delighted that Catholic Life Insurance is hosting “Angels Unawares” on its U.S. tour, said Archbishop Gustavo Garcia-Siller.
 “They are providing us a wonderful opportunity by showcasing the statue here in San Antonio.
 This beautiful sculpture highlights immigration over spans of history, but it’s just not a story of the past; it is also what’s happening currently.
 People continue to search for freedom and better lives for themselves and their families.
 San Antonio was built by people from different backgrounds and those fleeing violence and persecution for freedom and peace.
 We have been blessed because we have heeded Christ’s call to welcome the stranger.
 Our faith reminds us that we are one human family.”

 Company officials unveiled the sculpture during its 28th annual Flag Day celebration.
 The event began with a Catholic Mass on Sunday, June 13, at 5:30 p.m.
 The unveiling and Flag raising ceremony followed the Mass.
 June 13 is an important date in San Antonio’s history as it honors the city’s founding in 1718 by Canary Islanders.
 The sculpture will remain in San Antonio for approximately six weeks.